Glossary

 America Counts and America Reads

-Americorps Program
+AmeriCorps Program

 A program established through the National and Community Service Trust Act of 1993 designed to reward individuals who provide community service with educational benefits.
-A college student can work before, during, or after postsecondary education, and can use the funds to pay current educational expenses or to repay federal student loans.
+A college student can work before, during, or after college, and can use the funds to pay current educational expenses or to repay federal student loans.

 Annual Loan Limit